The Divine Origin of Tara Statues

-Red Tara is a wrathful emanation of Tara.
-This deity is also known as “Kurukulla” and she is a deity of enchantment.
-As a result, her devotees believe that she can give them the power to induce people to their will.
+Red Tara statues depict a wrathful emanation of Tara.
+Additionally, this deity is known as “Kurukulla” and she is a deity of enchantment.
+As a result, her devotees believe that she can give them the power to bend people to their will.
 For example, gratuitous recitation of her mantra can influence a politician, estranged lover of even a King.

-Kurukulla has a frightening appearance compared to both White and Green Tara.
-Kurukulla is depicted with 4 arms and a frightening countenance and she is usually standing in Dakini pose.
-She is standing on a human corpse and is surrounded by a ring of flames that represent pristine awareness.
-Additionally, she holds a flower bow and arrow that is drawn back and ready to fire.
+Kurukulla has a very frightening appearance compared to both White and Green Tara statues.
+Red Tara statues are depicted with 4 arms and a frightening countenance.
+Additionally, she is usually standing in Dakini pose on a human corpse which symbolizes the death of negativity.
+Red Tara statues are surrounded by a ring of flames that represent pristine awareness.
+Kurukulla holds a flower bow and arrow that is drawn back and ready to fire.
 In her other hands she holds a flower noose and flower goad.

 World Class Tara Statues

 I hope you enjoyed my brief introduction to the venerable Buddhist deity – Tara.
 Please enjoy our world class selection of Tara statues that we have on display in our gallery.
 All our Tara statues were handmade by highly skilled artisans and each statue is unique and original.